 The Skilled Regional (489) visa is a provisional skilled migration visa that can provide a pathway to permanent residence.
 The visa is administered by the Commonwealth Government’s Department of Immigration and Border Protection (DIBP).
 Prior to applying for this visa you must be nominated by a state or territory government, or sponsored by an eligible relative living in Australia.

-The Victorian Government offers state nomination under the Skilled Regional (489) visa for highly skilled and eligible professionals and tradespeople who want to work in regional Victoria.
+The Victorian Government offers visa nomination under the Skilled Regional (489) visa for highly skilled and eligible professionals and tradespeople who want to work in regional Victoria.

 On this page you’ll find important information about Victorian visa nomination under the Skilled Regional (489) visa, including:

-If you plan to lodge an application for Victorian state nomination, you should read this information and check the Department of Immigration and Border Protection (DIBP) website to ensure you meet all visa eligibility requirements.
-Refer to the DIBP website for information about how to lodge your visa application.
+If you plan to lodge an application for Victorian visa nomination, you should read this information and check the DIBP website to ensure you meet all visa eligibility requirements.

 Victoria nominates a limited number of skilled migrants annually.
 Minimum eligibility requirements and assessment criteria are used to select the highest calibre applicants with the greatest chance of finding employment and settling in Victoria.

-Meeting the minimum eligibility requirements does not guarantee Victorian Government nomination.
-Read more about how nomination applications are assessed.
+Meeting the minimum eligibility requirements does not guarantee Victorian Government visa nomination.
+Read more about how visa nomination applications are assessed.

 All applicants must have an International English Language Testing System (IELTS) score of at least six in each band score.
-Certain occupations require a higher standard of English for the purpose of state nomination - these occupations are specified on the State Nomination Occupation List for Victoria.
+Certain occupations require a higher standard of English for the purpose of visa nomination - these occupations are specified on the Visa Nomination Occupation List for Victoria.

 Please note that:

-To apply for Victorian state nomination under the Skilled Regional (489) visa, your occupation must be listed on the State Nomination Occupation List for Victoria.
+To apply for Victorian visa nomination under the Skilled Regional (489) visa, your occupation must be listed on the Visa Nomination Occupation List for Victoria.

-Some occupations have additional requirements, such as specialisations, work experience requirements and additional English language requirements and these are also noted on the occupation lists.
+Some occupations have additional requirements, such as specialisations, work experience requirements and additional English language requirements and these are also noted on the Visa Nomination Occupation Lists.

 To apply for Victorian visa nomination under the Skilled Regional (489) visa you must have a current job offer within a regional area of Victoria.
-A list of the postcodes that are considered as regional Victoria can be found on the DIBP website.
+A list of regional Victoria areas, including postcodes can be found on the DIBP website.

 Work experience in your nominated occupation must be post qualification.

-Check the State Nomination Occupation List for Victoria for any additional work experience requirements for your occupation.
+Check the Visa Nomination Occupation List for Victoria for any additional work experience requirements for your occupation.

 We do not require evidence of these financial resources.